-As an engineering manager and a technical lead, I emphasize coaching and mentoring, and sharing mental models to help everyone level up.
+As an manager and a technical leader, I emphasize coaching and mentoring, and sharing mental models to help everyone level up.
 I care deeply about how companies and teams organize themselves and their work, and am personally familiar with the common growing pains.

 I've done a little bit of everything, and if there's something I haven't done before, I'll learn it.